dbpedia/archivo/README.md

 | diff | axioms={old,new} | These file contain the added/deleted triples |

 ### Ontology Sources

-Archivo uses four different sources of potential ontologies:
+Archivo uses four different sources to find potential ontologies:

 1. Ontology Repositories: e.g ontologies listed in [LOV](https://lov.linkeddata.es/dataset/lov/)
 2. Subjects, Predicates and Objects of Ontologies: Every SPO in an Ontology can lead to a potential new ontology, so Archivo can discover new vocabularies by analyzing already listed ontologies